 - Support equity in service provision.
 Local government services are critical to the lives of our citizens.
 Finance offices, because of their resource allocation role, can impact the quality of services and how and where services are provided.
 I commit to valuing diversity within my organization and within my community, recognizing my own biases, and calling out unfair discrimination of any kind.

 When others can count on me, I prove my trustworthiness.
 When I consistently apply my standards – especially to myself – I honor my commitment to the community I serve and make it easier to do the right thing even when faced with challenging circumstances.

-How We Show Reliability and Consistency
+How I Show Reliability and Consistency

 - Develop strong financial policies.
 Financial policies provide the “rules of the road” and a standard of performance against which my community can judge its finances.

 - Produce reliable information.
 People rely on information produced by the finance office to make important decisions for the community.
 That information should be accurate and free of material misstatements or omissions.
 It should also be objective and free from personal biases.

 - Provide timely information.
 Set clear expectations for when work will be accomplished and live up to those expectations.
 Timely financial information allows decisions that rely on that information to also be timely.